browniebroke/django-codemod/README.md

 [django-upgrade](https://github.com/adamchainz/django-upgrade) is a similar tool written by Adam Johnson.
 It's a reimplementation taking a different approach based only on standard library module.

-django-codemod is based on [libCST](https://libcst.readthedocs.io/) (Concrete Syntax Tree), and it's a limiting factor in terms of supported Python versions as well as its speed.
+django-codemod is based on [libCST](https://libcst.readthedocs.io/) (Concrete Syntax Tree) which is a limiting factor in terms of speed.
 By using standard library modules, django-upgrade is a lot faster and is able to support the latest Python, however it requires Python 3.8+.

 ## Contributors ✨